wushilin/rotated/README.md

 ## Optional Enable Buffering.
 Default: No
 `-b | --buffered || -buffered`

 Enable buffering.
-May increase throughput, but you may not see you outlines immediately.
+May increase throughput, but you may not see you output in files immediately.

 # Other notes
 This file operates at binary mode.
 So it is guaranteed no bytes is lost in translation.